junksamiad/template-sender-engine/hld/ai-agent-implementation-guide.md

 1. Work on a single section of the current phase plan at a time (e.g., Section 1.1, then 1.2, etc.)
 2. Before starting implementation:
-   - Check `hld/test-environment-config.md` for required test accounts and credentials
-   - Ensure all necessary test configurations are available
+   - Study the credential architecture in `lld/secrets-manager/aws-referencing-v1.0.md`
-   - Request any missing credentials from the human supervisor
+   - Request any necessary test credentials from the human supervisor
+   - Set up mock data that follows the same structure for local testing
 3. For each section, complete the full implementation cycle before moving to the next section:

    1. Setup the functionality locally
    2. Create and run local tests
    3. Update documentation
    4. Commit changes to Git
+   5. Before AWS deployment:
+      - **STOP and request AWS credentials**
+      - Document planned resources in the AWS resources document
+      - Request explicit authorization for deployment
-   5. Deploy to AWS
+   6. Deploy to AWS
-   6. Create and run AWS tests
+   7. Create and run AWS tests
-   7. Update AWS documentation
+   8. Update AWS documentation
-   8. Commit final changes
+   9. Commit final changes

 3. After completing a section:
    - Summarize what was accomplished